Woman – A Helper to Man?

 The burning question for women today is that of identity.
 Who am I?
 What is my worth?
 Am I really significant?
-Can I be used?
+Can I be used to further the kingdom?
 Beginning in Genesis, we see that, as a woman, we have meaning and significance in the kingdom of God.
 Not only are we created for this purpose, but we were also created for much more.
 God created the woman for the man.

 In Genesis, God describes a wife’s role to her husband as a suitable helper.
 Genesis 2:18 says, “Then the Lord God said, ‘It is not good for the man to be alone; I will make him a helper suitable for him.’”
 In this verse, God declares that man was never intended to be alone and thus He creates “a helper suitable for him”.
 The Hebrew term for “suitable for him” (Heb. kenego) means “corresponding to him or counterpart.”
-Therefore, making her nature corresponding to his.
-This shows their equality.
+Therefore, making her nature correspond to his shows their equality.
 Despite being equal to man, woman is different in her biological makeup and DNA.
-She was made to complement the man, to help him populate and rule the earth, and to unite with him in a loving partnership.
+She was created to complement the man, to help him populate and rule the earth, and to unite with him in a loving partnership.
 This is the first statement in Scripture concerning the women’s role; she is to be a help to the man.
-The term “helper” in Genesis 2:18 (Hebrew ‘ezer) means “help, support, or aid.”
-It is used as the key word to describe the women’s role.
+As mentioned above, the term “helper” in Genesis 2:18 means “help, support, or aid.”
+It is used as the key word to describe the woman’s role.
 Therefore, being a helper does not mean woman is less than man, woman simply compliments man.
 In design, both men and woman are created in the image of God, imago dei.
-However, through their design and purpose, man and woman have different roles in marriage and the local church.
+However, through their design and purpose, man and woman have distinct roles in marriage and function within the local church.